 What wall coverings or paint colors will you be using to pair with your wood floor tone?

 Lighting – Consider the rooms where you will be installing your new wood floors with respect to size and lighting.
 If you are dealing with smaller, less lit rooms, focus more on light floors.
-If you have larger grand spaces that are well-lit, you may want to consider more bold dark floor options.
+If you have larger grand spaces that are well-lit, you may want to consider bolder dark floor options.

-Children – It’s no secret that younger children can be much harder on floors.
+Children – It’s no secret that younger children can be much harder on the floors.
 Consider how active your children are, how many children you have and your experience with them as a parent.
 The more active they tend to be inside, the lighter color floor you might want to choose.

 Traffic – Does your home or flooring space have a lot of visitors?
 The more traffic your floor will be receiving the more dust, debris and imperfections will arise.
 If you expect that your new space will see considerable traffic from friends and family, consider light floor options.
 If you anticipate low traffic levels on your new floor, dark floor selections are a great option.